Baby Bok Choy Kimchi with Cucumbers

 - Pack the finished product into a big glass jar/container.
 Try to pack it tightly by pressing down as you are transferring it to the jar.
 Make sure all of the kimchi juice and bits are transferred.
 Leave some room at the top of the jar – about 2 inches should suffice.
 If you don’t leave some room, kimchi liquid will bubble over and make a mess as it ferments.
 Believe me, you don’t want that.

-- Leave the jar out in room temperature for 48-72hours depending on the room temperature and preference.
-Refrigerate after 48-72hours.
+- Leave the jar out in room temperature for about 48 hours depending on the room temperature and preference.
+Refrigerate.
 Serve chilled.

 *If you choose not to use a red bell pepper, you need to ADD MORE gochugaru.
 However, adding a red bell pepper really make a difference in taste; it gives it a more refreshing taste.
 So if possible, try to use it.